Enabling Distributed Tracing

 Optionally, click Show Advanced Settings to access settings such as alert thresholds and TCP settings for the receiver and alert thresholds for the queue.

-4. When you have filled the appropriate fields, click Apply to create the telemetry profile and return to the Telemetry Profile page.
+4. After completing the fields, click Apply to create the telemetry profile and return to the Telemetry Profile page.

 Screenshot showing the elements described in the surrounding text.